luthfihakim2004/gentooerz/README.md

 ### Run the app

-After your credentials are added, go ahead and run the app:
+You can run the app directly by:

 ```
 node main.js